Legislative Tracker Database

 Electricity: mandatory rate reduction.

-This bill would require the Public Utilities Commission to reduce the kilowatt-per-hour rate for electricity charged to ratepayers by not less than 30%.
-The bill would require the commission, in making that reduction, to take certain actions, as specified.
+This bill would require the Public Utilities Commission to reduce generate a report outlining recommendations to decrease the kilowatt-per-hour rate for electricity charged to ratepayers by not less than 30%.
+The bill would require the commission, in making that reduction, those reduction recommendations, to take certain actions, as specified.

 Latest Activity: